robotics-upo/4D-Radar-Odom/README.md

 - **Optimization Window**:
   - `max_window_size`: Defines the size of the sliding window for graph optimization, determining how many keyframes are optimized at once.
+### 3. **Additional Calibration Considerations**:

+In addition to the initial configuration of the parameters, it is important to set up the necessary transformations and calibrations between the IMU and radar sensors.
+These calibrations involve adjusting the sensor readings to align their reference frames.
+This can be done within the `pcl_processor` node, where transformations for the radar and IMU must be specified to ensure accurate velocity and pose estimation.

+The current setup is adapted to the specific dataset NTU4DRadLM(https://github.com/junzhang2016/NTU4DRadLM.git) and includes transformations such as:
+- IMU to radar frame transformations.
+- Radar point cloud adjustments based on its mounting orientation and reference frame.

+These transformations ensure that the data from each sensor is correctly aligned before processing.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>